I’ve always embraced technology, especially ‘The Internet’. However, if you had told me 10 years ago that blogging would pay my living…

 Start by identifying your competitors.
 Just use Google to find the most relevant competitors, let’s say 5 to 10 sites.

-For example, according to Ahrefs the niche ‘car insurance’ is very competitive
+For example, according to Ahrefs the niche ‘car insurance’ is very competitive.
+It shows a value between 0 and 100, which refers to its Keyword Difficulty.

 You should use your common sense and ditch those topics with crazy competition.
 A couple of tips to assess the competitiveness: